Cayley structures and common knowledge: Coset acyclicity and its structure theory

 Section~\ref{sec:cosetStructres} covered the first part of the upgrading argument and especially the availability of suitable coverings.
 This section provides the tools for the second part, viz.\ for showing that $\sim^\ell$-equivalence of two such suitable \ca structures implies $\equiv_q$-equivalence, by playing the first-order \EF game.
-The central notion of this subsection is \emph{freeness}, a special property of sufficiently rich any acyclic \ca structures.
-Essentially, freeness governs a single round in the \EF game, i.e.\ if the structures are sufficiently free, then \PII can always find a suitable answer to the move of \PI.
+The central notion of this subsection is \emph{freeness}, a special property of sufficiently rich and acyclic \ca structures.
+Essentially, freeness governs a single round in the \EF game, in the sense that it allows \PII to find a suitable response to any move of \PI.
 As with richness and acyclicity, there are different degrees of freeness.
-The main theorem of this section states that sufficiently rich and sufficiently acyclic \ca structures are sufficiently free; we refer to this theorem as the \emph{freeness theorem}.

-Section~\ref{sec:freeness} introduces freeness formally and gives some intuition as to how it works in the \EF game.
-Section~\ref{sec:cosetPaths} introduces \emph{coset paths}, which generalise graph-theoretic paths in the same way that coset cycles generalise graph-theoretic cycles.
-The analysis and control of these coset paths play an important part in proving the freeness theorem.
-Most of the theoretical background on coset paths comes from~\cite{}.
-Lastly, we prove the freeness theorem in two steps in Section~\ref{sec:freenessTheorem}
+The main result of this section is the \emph{freeness theorem}, which states that sufficiently rich and acyclic \ca structures are sufficiently free.
+Beside a formal introduction and discussion of freeness, this section introduces \emph{coset paths}.
+They generalise graph-theoretic paths in the same way that coset cycles generalise graph-theoretic cycles and play an important part in proving the freeness theorem in Section~\ref{sec:freenessTheorem}.
+Most of the auxiliary theoretical results on coset paths come from~\cite{Ca19}.

-Many of the definitions and notions that we will introduce from now on only make sense in 2-acyclic \ca frames.
-This is because they are based on the notion of the unique minimal connecting set of agents $\ag(\wbar)$ defined in the previous section.
-Therefore, and because every \ca structure has a 2-acyclic covering, we assume for the remainder of this section that all \ca frames are at least 2-acyclic.
+Many of the definitions and notions that we will introduce from now on only make sense in 2-acyclic \ca frames, because they are based on the notion of the unique minimal connecting set of agents $\ag(\wbar)$ defined in the previous section.
+As every \ca structure has a 2-acyclic bisimilar covering, the following is justified.